Contributed Paper C217

 Self-efficacy and attitudes in Statistics in Higher Education

 AuthorsMauren Porciúncula (Brazil)

 PresenterMauren Porciúncula (Brazil)

 Attitude represents the readiness of a subject to respond to a given situation favorably or unfavorably.
-Self-efficacy is defined as the confidence of individuals in their ability to achieve achievement.
-Thus, an investigation about the self-efficacy and the attitudes in Statistics, of graduates of a federal university of the southern coast of Brazil is presented, analyzing also the relation of these with sex, course, age and performance.
-The data were collected through an informative questionnaire and two scales, one of self-efficacy and another of attitudes.
-The analyzes indicated that performance is directly related to self-efficacy, but not to attitudes.
+Self-efficacy is defined as the confidence of individuals in their ability to achieve a goal.
+Therefore, an investigation about the self-efficacy and attitude towards Statistics of undergraduates from a federal university of the southern coast of Brazil is presented.
+In addition, its relation with gender, undergraduation course, age and performance is analyzed.
+The data were collected through an informative questionnaire and two scales, one of self-efficacy and another of attitude.
+The analyses indicated that performance is directly related to self-efficacy, but not to attitude.
 Also, there was a direct and significant relationship between the scales.
-The sample showed self-efficacy and favorable attitudes in Statistics.
+The sample showed self-efficacy and favorable attitudes towards Statistics.